 If, once you've started making repayments, you take a career break or your salary falls below the earnings threshold, your repayments will be suspended until you're earning over the threshold amount again.

 If you haven't paid the loan off after 30 years (starting the April following graduation), the balance of your loan will be written off.

 The most common repayment method is where deductions are taken directly from your wages through the tax system.
 There are separate arrangements for self-employed graduates and those working abroad.

-While you're studying, and up until the April after you leave university, interest at the rate of inflation plus 3% will be added to your loan.
+While you're studying, and up until the April after you leave university, interest at the rate of inflation (measured using RPI) plus 3% will be added to your loan.